 As you may expect, there are a wide range of farm animals to feed and pet.
-The animal feed was the only additional purchase we made; all other activities are included in the entry fee.
+We made one additional purchase of some animal feed; the entry fee includes all other activities.
 Most animals are of the cute, minature variety.
 My particular favourites were the cheeky goats, one of which jumped the fence and escaped from its field, and the ponies.
 I think Daisy preferred the rabbits (I have so far managed to avoid answering the question of whether she can have her own rabbit…).
-The farm animals are spread out over a decent sized site so it did not feel busy when we were there, even though a weekend, yet not so large that little legs cannot manage a lap or two.
+It did not feel too busy when we were there because the farm animals are spread out over a decent sized site, even though it was a weekend.
+The site is not so large that little legs cannot manage a lap or two.

 Hounslow Urban Farm: More Unusual Animals

 This is where I think Hounslow Urban Farm gets interesting!
 One of the very first activities we did on arrival was billed the ‘Animal Encounter’.
 Much to my surprise, this was a great interactive session where kids and adults could get close up and pet a huge range of small creatures.
 This included small fluffy animals, such as rats and hamsters, but also a wide range of lizards and snakes.
 I was really impressed that this type of encounter was included in the (very reasonable) entry fee.
 This was also an under cover activity, should the weather be less than good.